 Another alternative is Microsoft PowerPoint's Office Mix.
 It's available in a newer version of PowerPoint as a tab in edit mode.
 It allows you to add audio and video per slide with simple editing (clipping beginning and ending).
 It also has a drawing tool for annotating the slide in different colors!
 See Mix tutorials within the tool.
 IMPORTANT: Office Mix will be migrating to Microsoft Stream next year.
 Make sure migrate content before 1-18-18 if you use Office 365 to host your material.
 As a best practice, publish your mixes as .mp4 files and save them on your own computer.

 For Mac user, you have Apple's QuickTime Player (quick capture) or iMovie (video production and editing) installed on your computer.

 Additionally, the Library has Camtasia Studio 9 video production and editing software installed on two computers in the Faculty Development Room (BL112).
 This license also comes with SnagIT, an image capturing and editing tool.
 Camtasia Studio and SnagIT are TechSmith tools, which offer great video tutorials.
 For example, watch this video tutorial to learn how to use the captioning features in Camtasia Studio 9.

 For online courses, we recommend creating your own unlisted YouTube channel to share your videotaped lectures for storage, as the media files will be very large.
 This will make the sharing and posting of content to your courses easier.
 Most of the Theology graduate department has done this.
 Speak with Drs.
 Carmody and Viscardi who are e-leaders on creating unlisted YouTube channels!
-See video tutorial below to learn how to correct automated captions in YouTube---if you enunciate clearly, you won't have to make many corrections afterwards.
+See video tutorial below to learn how to correct automated captions on YouTube---if you enunciate clearly, you won't have to make many corrections afterward.